Notable People

 Madonna, born Madonna Louise Ciccone is an international pop star.
 She moved to Ashcombe House on the Wiltshire-Dorset border with her then husband, film maker Guy Ritchie.
 Ashcombe is a Georgian Manor House on Cranborne Chase in the parish of Berwick St John.
 It is also the former home of photographer Cecil Beaton.

-Paul Di’Anno (1958)
+Paul Di’Anno (1958 – 2024)

 Born Paul Andrews, singer Paul Di’Anno he was the first vocalist to record with the heavy metal band Iron Maiden (1978-1981).
 He was fired from the band and formed Di’Anno (1983-1985) followed by Gogmagog (1985) and then Battlezone (formerly Strike).
-He lives in Salisbury.
+He lived in Salisbury.

 Toyah Willcox (1958)